✂️ Print & design · 4 min read

 How to split an STL for printing

-By @meshminds3d · Updated July 2026
+By meshcast.app · Updated July 2026

 Quick answer

 Upload the STL to the free Meshcast Print Splitter, pick your printer from the bed presets, hit Auto-suggest to place cut planes so every piece fits, choose dowel or hex pin connectors, and download print-ready pieces.
 Each one prints cut-face-down with no supports.
-Runs in your browser, no signup.
+Runs in your browser, no card.

 When splitting beats scaling down

-Scaling a model to fit your bed is the easy fix — and usually the wrong one.
+Scaling a model to fit your bed is the easy fix, and usually the wrong one.
 Split instead when:

 Split it in 5 steps